 Accidents involving brush chippers are a significant concern for tree care and landscape employers, the employees who operate the equipment and manufacturers alike.

-With support from Altec Industries, Bandit Industries, Morbark Inc. and Vermeer Corporation, TCIA has created the Chipper Operator Specialist credentialing program.
+With support from Altec Industries, Bandit Industries, Morbark Inc. and Vermeer Corporation, TCIA has created the Chipper Operator Specialist credentialing course.

 Strong anecdotal information from the field tells us that chipper operators receive little or no formal training on chipper operation and field maintenance.
-TCIA’s Tree Care Academy Chipper Operator Specialist training program is designed to train tree care employees in hazards, as well as accepted practices for brush chipper operation and other associated tasks.
-The training program, built for crew members who often do not receive formal training opportunities, will increase employee involvement with overall safety compliance and self-policing.
+TCIA’s Tree Care Academy Chipper Operator Specialist course is designed to train tree care employees in hazards, as well as accepted practices for brush chipper operation and other associated tasks.
+The course, which is built for crew members who often do not receive formal training opportunities, will increase employee involvement with overall safety compliance and self-policing.

 The course covers: